What is ISO 26262? Why is ISO 26262 needed?

 Identify the tool

 The usage of software tools can simplify or automate activities and tasks essential for the development of safety-related software.
 One of the goals of the qualifying process is to demonstrate awareness and broad knowledge concerning the particular tool.
 The first step on the road to achieving such a purpose is to properly identify the characteristics of the tool.
 At that stage, it is necessary to deliver information such as version number, vendor, calibration or configuration.
-It is a good practice to verify the official vulnerability log created by the tool vendor. to compare how the weaknesses of the given tool are affecting the use case in the safety-related project
+It is a good practice to verify the official vulnerability log created by the tool vendor and to compare how the weaknesses of the given tool are affecting the use case in the safety-related project

 Evaluate risks